You are viewing a story from harrypotterfanfiction.com

 My lawyer was waiting for me at the front.

 “Where is she?”
-I asked him angrily.
+I practically growled at the man.

 “No. Do I really need to?
 I told you to give her whatever she wants.”
 I quickly changed the subject.
 “What happens if she doesn’t show?”